 When you’re getting a new air conditioner, it’s important to know:

-- Older air conditioners are classified around 8-9 SEER.
+- Older air conditioners are classified as around 8-9 SEER.

 - Modern air conditioners start at 13 SEER.
 Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy regulations.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.